PayRequest/payrequest.github.io/payment-pages.md

           <div class="col-lg-6 mx-auto order-md-1">
             <div class="section-description">
               <h2 class="display-3">Brand Colors<span class="text-success">Customize your payment page!</span></h2>
+<p class="lead" style="font-size: 1.40rem;
-              <p class="lead">Brand colors are an important part of the branding equation.
+">Brand colors are an important part of the branding equation.
 Not only do colors affect decision-making, they envoke emotions in humans, use your own brand colors on your payrequest.me payment page.
 </p>
             </div>
           </div>